Pullolo/MagicAbilities/README.md

 # MagicAbilities - Minecraft Plugin
-This plugin adds a variety of amazing super powers, through just the Spigot Api.
+This plugin adds a variety of amazing superpowers, through just the Spigot Api.

 > [!NOTE]
-> Not all powers are equal, some are more op then the others.
+> Not all powers are equal, some are more op than the others.

 #### Impact References